-- 1) A condominium association;
+- A condominium association;

-- 2) A cooperative;
+- A cooperative;

-- 3) A property governed by a homeowners' or resident association;
+- A property governed by a homeowners' or resident association;

-- 4) A municipally zoned area;
+- A municipally zoned area;

-- 5) A leased property under common private ownership;
+- A leased property under common private ownership;

-- 6) A mobile home park; and
+- A mobile home park; and

-- 7) A manufactured housing community.
+- A manufactured housing community.

-Homeownership Opportunities Program (HOP): A Bank program that provides funds to first-time homebuyers for down payment and closing cost assistance.
+Homeownership Opportunities Program (HOP): A Bank program that provides funds to first-time homebuyers for down payment, housing counseling, and closing cost assistance.

 Homeownership Set-Aside Program: Defined at 12 CFR § 1291.1.
-Funds provided to a Member by the Bank pursuant to the Homeownership Initiatives: the Neighborhood Impact Program, the Homeownership Opportunities Program, Accessibility Modifications Program and the Disaster Relief Program.
+Funds provided to a Member by the Bank pursuant to the Homeownership Initiatives: the Neighborhood Impact Program and the Homeownership Opportunities Program..